 Suggested palette of 9 oil paints for beginners

-Here are some tube colors to use if you are a beginner, and you are serious about learning how to paint.
+Here are some tube colors that are good oil paints for beginners, if you are serious about learning how to paint.
 These nine paint tubes are all you need for your first set of lessons.

 Several large tubes of Titanium White plus small tubes of: